Peter Lawlor: Parliament

-Lawlor has been identified as being a Parliamentarian with a quick wit, his one liners have enlivened a number of parliamentary sessions.
+Lawlor has been identified as being a Parliamentarian with a quick wit, his one-liners have enlivened a number of parliamentary sessions.

-Lawlor's first stouch in Parliament was with Opposition racing spokesman Howard Hobbs over an alleged forged document the opposition had tabled in parliament which was a draft letter from the Queensland Principal Club, Lawlor accused Hobbs of misleading the House by not checking the letter's authenticity.
+Lawlor's first stoush in Parliament was with Opposition racing spokesman Howard Hobbs over an alleged forged document the opposition had tabled in parliament which was a draft letter from the Queensland Principal Club, Lawlor accused Hobbs of misleading the House by not checking the letter's authenticity.
 Soon after Lawlor named a Gold Coast man as the mastermind of an international scam purporting to supply humanitarian aid, promising investors returns of 10 to 40 per cent the scam duped Australians and New Zealanders of over $6 million.

-In July 2002 Bob Quinn had an unusual advocate in Lawlor, who made an impassioned speech in Parliament in support of the Liberal Leader, Lawlor told the Parliament of a plan by 'branch stackers' in the Liberal Party to drive Quinn out of politics.
+In July 2002 Bob Quinn had an unusual advocate in Lawlor, who made an impassioned speech in Parliament in support of the Liberal Leader, Lawlor told the Parliament of a plan by "branch stackers" in the Liberal Party to drive Quinn out of politics.
 Lawlor said that he had known Quinn for over 40 years and he was an honest and conscientious person.
 Allegations were raised of ethnic branch stacking on the Gold Coast within the Liberal Party using the federal Division of Fadden as an example where he alleged 50 Vietnamese had suddenly joined the Springwood business branch as pensioners or students, non of whom lived within the electoral division.
 The next week Peter Beattie followed suit and mocked the Liberal Leader in Parliament saying that he was his number one supporter.

 In 2003 long-term friend and fellow turf club icon Peter Gallagher (66) died after a six-month battle with cancer.
 Lawlor wept in State Parliament as Premier Beattie spoke about his achievements, Lawlor went on to give a long speech in honour of his close friend who he had known his whole life.

 The Palm Island Select Committee was formed in April 2005 after a death in custody and riot on Palm Island was a bipartisan committee chaired by Lawlor.
 The committee recommended: